VEinteligente/VESinFiltro/_noticias/2020-10-30-limited_access_circumvention_tools.md

 ## Recomendations

-From VESinFiltro we recommend having at least one VPN installed and tested on personal devices such as cell phones and computers, even if it’s not planned to use them immediately.
+We recommend Venezuelan internet users to have at least one VPN installed and tested on personal devices such as cell phones and computers, even if it’s not planned to use them immediately.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/iYQQTE1-Thk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The VPN we recommend the most is Psiphon, but Tunnelbear is also a good option that is very easy to use.
 To download them from Venezuela you can use the following alternative links that until the date of publication have not been blocked: